 Specially Funded Initiative: Northwest End-Use Load Research Study.
 The alliance, in collaboration with organizations in the Northwest, is currently conducting a specially-funded Northwest End Use Load Research Study to determine how residential and commercial customers in the region are using electricity.
 To perform this Study, NEEA and its partners plan to meter electric circuits in 400 residences throughout the Northwest for five years at one-minute intervals.
 Energy use data for key residential end uses of electricity, including heat pumps, heat pump water heaters, forced air furnaces, central air conditioners, and electric baseboard heaters will be obtained.
 In the commercial sector, approximately 100 buildings are planned for metering.

-Having this information can help the region achieve its clean energy goals by providing a more accurate assessment of the contributions of energy efficiency technologies towards reducing peak demand, and lowering energy resource costs.
+Having this information can help the region achieve its energy goals by providing a more accurate assessment of the contributions of energy efficiency technologies towards reducing peak demand, and lowering energy resource costs.